kelvinau/Google-Trends-Slackbot/README.md

 # Google Trends Slackbot
 Hackathon Demo in UBC Local Hack Day 2018

-A slackbot that picks a Google Trends item and tells the summary of the result.
+A Slackbot that picks a Google Trends item and tells the summary of the top three.

 ## Setup
 Load this repository to the request URL location, and add `config.ini` for `BOT_TOKEN`, `DB_SERVER`, `DB_ADMIN`, `DB_PASSWORD`,